 Trade unions often blocked Labour party commitments to further nationalisation.
 Most notably in 1953, where Arthur Deakin of the TUC cast a block vote of 835,000 votes from his Union against the motion of further nationalisation programs.
 Further nationalisation efforts under Wilson in the late 1960s to make unions accept pay restraints as a response to the inability of Fordist/Keynesian thinking to fix economic woes were also vetoed by the TUC

 In fact, this break in trust for Fordist thinking was what ultimately birthed New Labour.

 Economic Malaise of the 70s

-In the early-1970s, this rate of growth suddenly went into decline.
-In part, this slowdown in the economy was caused by the revolt of the New Left against the disciplines of the assembly-line.
+In the early-1970s, this rate of growth went into decline.
+In part, slowdowns in the economy were caused by the revolt of the New Left against the disciplines of the assembly-line.
 At the same time, a rapid rise in the price of oil and other raw materials substantially increased the costs of production for most businesses.

 (See: Global Shift – Mapping the changing contours of the global economy (P. Dicken))